Crime Victim Attorney

-Something is foreseeable under the law if its occurrence should be or can be reasonably anticipated, or if an individual with an ordinary degree of cautiousness would expect it to exist or occur under the circumstances.
+The law considers something as foreseeable if the event can be reasonably anticipated.
 Different standards are used by different states to answer this question of whether a criminal attack was foreseeable or not in a negligent security case.
 In general, most states use a combination of the factors below for determining foreseeability:

-In this case, foreseeability is determined based on evidence that the property owner should have known or knew a specific crime was imminent based on the crime taking place previously on the property or in the area.
+In the case of imminent harm, foreseeability is determined based on evidence that the property owner should have known or knew a specific crime was imminent based on the crime taking place previously on the property or in the area.

 Prior Similar Incidences

-In this case, foreseeability is determined based on evidence that comparable criminal acts occurred near the property within a specific time frame
+Foreseeability is also determined based on evidence that similar criminal acts happened near the property within a specific time frame

 Totality of the Circumstances

-In this case, foreseeability is determined by the layout, condition, and location of the premises, as well as other relevant factors, which include any previous criminal activity near or on the premises or property.
+Foreseeability is determined by the layout, condition, and location of the premises, which include any previous criminal activity near or on the property.

-No matter which approach is used, whenever an attack is deemed to be foreseeable, it will be found by courts that property owner did have a duty to take reasonable measures for protecting individuals against third-party assaults who are on their premises.
-Reasonable security measures in Houston, TX might include hiring a reliable and qualified security service, install ATM panic buttons, have one-use key cards for hotel rooms, develop building access control measures, install an intercom/buzzer system, have working door locks, create a security a plan, actively monitor security cameras, and install security systems.
+No matter which approach is used, whenever an attack is deemed to be foreseeable, it will be found by courts that property owner did have a duty to take reasonable measures for protecting individuals against assaults who are on their property.

-What is a “Balancing Test” That is Used By Courts?
+What is a “Balancing Test” That is Used By Courts in Negligent Security Lawsuits?

-A balancing test is used by most courts to determine whether or not the property owner should have taken certain security measures.
-This test weighs the likelihood that an attack will occur and the potential for harm versus the burden that is imposed on a property owner to put security measures in place to prevent the incident.
-For example, in those cases where there was a crime that resulted in injury near or on the property and the costs to secure the property were low, then it is likely that the court will rule against the property owner.
+Most courts apply a balancing test to decide whether the property owner should have implemented particular security measures.
+This test weighs the likelihood of an attack and the potential for harm against the burden placed on a property owner to implement security measures to avoid the event.
+For example, if there was a crime that resulted in harm near or on the property and the expenses to protect the property were cheap, the court will most likely decide against the property owner.

-What are the Common Defenses That Property Owners Use?
+What are the Common Defenses That Inadequate Security Property Owners Use?

-Although the availability of specific defenses will vary by state. the following are some of the most common defenses that property owners assert:
+Although the availability of certain defenses will differ from state to state.
+The following are some of the most typical defenses asserted by property owners:

-- Contributory negligence: Although some of the responsibility for the attack might be shared by the landowner, the plaintiff is also partially responsible for the attack due to either assuming the risk and/or the failure to exercise reasonable care
+Contributory negligence: While the landowner may bear some of the blame for the attack, the plaintiff is also partially to blame for the attack owing to either taking the risk or failing to exercise reasonable care.